-Under the heading "beyond legal obligation", the policy lists two more circumstances in which the federal government will recognize its responsibility:
+The policy lists two more circumstances in which the federal government will recognize its responsibility, which fall under the heading "Beyond Lawful Obligation":

-1. Failure to provide compensation for reserve lands taken by the federal government or an agency under its authority.

-2. Fraud committed by employees or agents of the government in connection with the acquisition or disposition of Indian reserve land.
+- I Failure to provide compensation for reserve lands taken by the federal government or an agency under its authority. - 2- Fraud committed by employees or agents of the government in connection with the acquisition or disposition of Indian reserve land.